 You will see the following screen.

-Here, if you confirm the delete by providing the storage account name, then it will delete the whole data permanently.
+Here, if you confirm the delete by providing the storage account name, it will permanently delete the whole data.

 Alternatively, you can delete the resource group, which deletes a storage account and any other resources in that resource group.
 For more info about deleting the resource group.

 It’s not possible to restore the deleted storage account or retrieve any of the content that it contained before deletion.
-Be sure to back up anything you want to store before you delete your account.
-This also holds true for any resources in the account once you delete a blob, table, queue, or file, it is permanently deleted.
+So be sure to back up anything you want to store before you delete your account.
+This also holds for any resources in the account.
+It is permanently deleted once you delete a blob, table, queue, or file.